Checking the Mean Value TheoremWhich of the functions in Exercise... | Channels for Pearson+

 Differentiability

 Differentiability refers to the existence of a derivative at each point in an interval.
-For the Mean Value Theorem, the function must be differentiable on the open interval (a, b), meaning it has a defined slope or rate of change at every point within this interval.
-Differentiability implies continuity, but a function can be continuous without being differentiable at certain points.
+A function is differentiable on an open interval (a, b) if it has a derivative at every point within that interval.
+For the Mean Value Theorem, differentiability is required on the open interval, meaning the function should be smooth without any sharp corners or cusps.

 Recommended video: